|St. John's University||Online MLIS: Management||✓|

 Management and Administration

 - A license or certificate may be a requirement in some states.
-A teacher certificate may be required for academic positions.
+A teacher certificate may be required for school library positions.

 - Four to ten years of experience.
 It can be an internship position or volunteer work.